 D for Detox on mountain top Sljeme

-We hike to the Sljeme mountain top in Zagreb to burn off the calories we piled up eating – only to treat ourselves with beans and sausage on the summit.
+We hike to the Sljeme mountain top in Zagreb to burn off the calories we piled up eating.
+There we treat ourselves with beans and sausage.

 E if for Eating, lots of eating

 We eat and eat.
 It has nothing to do with being hungry.
 It’s just how things are.
 Scroll down to learn more about Croatian Christmas foods.